Problem solving environment: The Framework

 The architecture of PSE Park emphasises flexibility and extensibility.
 These characteristics make it an attractive platform for varied levels of expertise, from entry-level users to developers.

 PSE Park provides these through its repository of functions. the repository contains modules required to build PSEs.
 Some of the most basic modules, called Cores, are used as the foundation of PSEs.
 More complex modules are available for use by programmers.
 Users access PSE Park through a console linked to the programmers.
 Once the user is register, he/she has assess to the repository.
 A PIPE server is used as the mediator between the user and PSE Park.
 It grants access to modules and constructs the selected functions into a PSE.

-Developers can develop functions, or even whole PSEs, for inclusion into the repository.
+Developers can develop functions or premade PSEs for inclusion into the repository.
 Entry-level and expert users can access these pre-made PSEs for their own purposes.
-Given this architecture, PSE Park requires a cloud computing environment to support the enormous data sharing that occurs during PSE use and development.
+Given this architecture, PSE Park requires a cloud computing environment to support the large amounts of data sharing that occur during PSE use and development.